 Sometime just before the map base came out, a whole bunch of old-format plates were issued.
 Most of these appear to be in the CA- series, but there are a few in the CB- series.
 These can be distinguished from the early 1980s remakes by the reflectorized glass beading on the numbers.

-The map base was introduced in 1987.
+The map base was introduced in 1987, sometime between the -CFE and -CFJ series.

 I’m not sure why this plate has a December decal.
+It should be July.

 Real nice plate, too bad someone put the decal in the wrong place.